grafana/loki/docs/sources/getting-started/logcli.md

       --since=1h              Lookback window.
-      --from=FROM             Start looking for logs at this absolute time (inclusive) --to=TO                 Stop looking for logs at this absolute time (exclusive) --analyze-labels        Printout a summary of labels including count of label value combinations, useful for debugging high cardinality series
+      --from=FROM             Start looking for logs at this absolute time (inclusive) --to=TO                 Stop looking for logs at this absolute time (exclusive) --analyze-labels        Prints out a summary of labels including the count of label value combinations, useful for debugging high cardinality series

 Args:
   <matcher>  eg '{foo="bar",baz=~".*blip"}'